-- Step 4: Using a lifting mechanism, lift the cabinet directly above its mounting position on the pad. - Step 5: Slowly lower the cabinet, keeping the mounting holes in the cabinet base aligned with the anchor studs (or holes) in the pad. - Step 6: If cabinet comes equipped with fiber pigtails, take care not to damage cables while inserting cables in OSP conduits during the lift and as the cabinet is lowered to the mounting plinth.
+- Step 3: Using a lifting mechanism, lift the cabinet directly above its mounting position on the pad. - Step 4: Slowly lower the cabinet, keeping the mounting holes in the cabinet base aligned with the anchor studs (or holes) in the pad. - Step 5: If cabinet comes equipped with fiber pigtail, take care not damaging cables while inserting cables in OSP conduits during the lift and as the cabinet is lowered.